Divyanshi1002/SOC_pre_Task/README.md

 | K-Nearest Neighbors (K=3) | 0.6500 | 0.8031	| 0.6173 |

 The dataset appears to contain strong linear discriminative patterns, which is why Logistic Regression and Linear SVM achieve perfect scores.
 These models thrive when data is well-separated in a linear fashion, and the performance drops with non-linear kernels.
-The relatively high precision of KNN suggests it's able to identify positive instances well, but its lower F1-score implies challenges with recall likely due to local noise or overlaps in feature space.\n
+The relatively high precision of KNN suggests it's able to identify positive instances well, but its lower F1-score implies challenges with recall likely due to local noise or overlaps in feature space.<br />

-##TASK-2:Top 5 Feature Identification\n
+## TASK-2:Top 5 Feature Identification<br />
-Applied three different feature selection techniques to identify the most important contributors to classification:
+Applied three different feature selection techniques to identify the most important contributors to classification:<br />
-Method
-Top 5 Features
 | Method  |Top 5 Features   |
 | ------------- |:-------------:|
 | Univariate Feature Selection (UFS)   | ['alpha10', 'alpha53', 'delta18', 'delta26', 'gamma30']|